Polidocanol (Intravenous route)

 Uses of This Medicine:

 Polidocanol injection is used to treat small varicose veins of the lower legs.
+This medicine is also used to treat incompetent great saphenous veins, accessory saphenous veins, and visible varicose veins above and below the knees.
 It is a type of medicine called a sclerosing agent.

 Before Using This Medicine: